DDO 44

 DDO 44 (or UGCA 133) is a dwarf spheroidal galaxy in the M81 Group, believed to be a satellite galaxy of the nearby NGC 2403.

 Structure

 DDO 44 is a relatively large dwarf galaxy, and it has been observed to possess a tidal tail extending at least 50,000 parsecs from its center.
-It has an estimated metallicity ([Fe/H]) of -1.54 ± 0.14.
+It has an estimated metallicity ([Fe/H]) of –1.54 ± 0.14.
 Due to its proximity and relative velocity to the larger NGC 2403, it is believed to be NGC 2403's satellite galaxy.
 Stellar streams has been observed to originate from DDO 44, flowing towards and away for NGC 2403, indicating tidal disruptions.
-Around 20 percent of the galaxy's stars are believed to be of intermediate age (between 2-8 Gya), with the most recent stellar formation being estimated at 300 Mya due to a lack of young bright blue stars.
+Around 20 percent of the galaxy's stars are believed to be of intermediate age (between 2 and 8 Gya), with the most recent stellar formation being estimated at 300 Mya due to a lack of young bright blue stars.
 This lack of bright stars caused DDO 44 to have a relatively low level of brightness.